software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 # Sprint 3

 For the final Sprint of the course, the Sprint 3, we have a new set of requirements from the Product Owner.
-On top of working on new user stories, we will be covering topics related to Git branches, authentication and testing.
+On top of working on new user stories, we will be covering topics related to testing and authentication.

 ## Sprint assesment